Create your own Roman soldier’s helmet inspired by the Rome: City and Empire exhibition.

 In the Roman army, you were given a rank, such as centurion, standard-bearer, legionary or cavalry trooper.
 To join you had to be at least 18 years old.

 At its peak, the Roman army numbered almost 450,000 men.
 If you survived 25 years in the army, you would gain Roman citizenship, which came with lots of benefits.

 The Romans ruled over parts of Europe, Africa and Asia for nearly 2000 years and created great cities and a vast empire.

 How to make a Roman soldier’s helmet

-Less than 30 minutes.
-Challenging — you may need an adult to supervise you when using scissors and staplers.
+Skill level: ★★★ Challenging – you may need an adult to help

 - Chin plates – draw the chin plates.
 They should be flat on the top and curved down the bottom with two bumps.
 Make sure they are not too big, otherwise you won’t be able to see!

+- Assemble your helmet.
 These pictures will help you visualise how the different parts go together.
-Ask an adult to supervise you while you use a stapler.
+Ask an adult to supervise while you use a stapler.